nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 - Part of the [Shell App Developpment paradigm](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/) in MAUI.
 - Subclass of `Shell` class.
 - Sibling to `TabBar` class.
-- `ShellContent` property defines the page that is desplayed when the flyout... flies out.
+- `ShellContent` property defines the page that is displayed when the flyout... flies out.
 - Requires hosting within a `Shell` page.
 - Unlimited number of Flyouts are allowed within a Shell page.